asika32764/vaseman/.vaseman/entries/documentation/markdown-pages.md

 </html>
 ```

-# Use Markdown In Twig Page
+# Use Markdown In Twig and Blade Page

 We can also render markdown in twig page, use `{% markdown %}` tag: